Elizabeth Barrett Browning: Early life

 At about this time, Elizabeth began to battle an illness, which the medical science of the time was unable to diagnose.
-All three sisters came down with the syndrome although it lasted only with Elizabeth.
+All three sisters came down with the syndrome, but it lasted only with Elizabeth.
 She had intense head and spinal pain with loss of mobility.
 Various biographies link this to a riding accident at the time (she fell while trying to dismount a horse), but there is no evidence to support the link.
 Sent to recover at the Gloucester spa, she was treated – in the absence of symptoms supporting another diagnosis – for a spinal problem.
-Though this illness continued for the rest of her life, it is believed to be unrelated to the lung disease which she developed in 1837.
+This illness continued for the rest of her life, and it is believed to be unrelated to the lung disease that she developed in 1837.

 She began to take opiates for the pain, laudanum (an opium concoction) followed by morphine, then commonly prescribed.
-She would become dependent on them for much of her adulthood; the use from an early age may well have contributed to her frail health.
-Biographers such as Alethea Hayter have suggested this may also have contributed to the wild vividness of her imagination and the poetry that it produced.
+She became dependent on them for much of her adulthood; the use from an early age may well have contributed to her frail health.
+Biographers such as Alethea Hayter have suggested this dependency contributed to the wild vividness of her imagination and the poetry that it produced.

-By 1821, she had read Mary Wollstonecraft's A Vindication of the Rights of Woman (1792), and become a passionate supporter of Wollstonecraft's political ideas.
-The child's intellectual fascination with the classics and metaphysics was reflected in a religious intensity which she later described as "not the deep persuasion of the mild Christian but the wild visions of an enthusiast."
+By 1821, she had read Mary Wollstonecraft's A Vindication of the Rights of Woman (1792), and she become a passionate supporter of Wollstonecraft's political ideas.
+The child's intellectual fascination with the classics and metaphysics was reflected in a religious intensity that she later described as "not the deep persuasion of the mild Christian but the wild visions of an enthusiast."
 The Barretts attended services at the nearest Dissenting chapel, and Edward was active in Bible and missionary societies.

 Elizabeth's mother died in 1828, and is buried at St Michael's Church, Ledbury, next to her daughter Mary.
 Sarah Graham-Clarke, Elizabeth's aunt, helped to care for the children, and she had clashes with Elizabeth's strong will.
 In 1831, Elizabeth's grandmother, Elizabeth Moulton, died.
 Following lawsuits and the abolition of slavery, Mr Barrett incurred great financial and investment losses that forced him to sell Hope End.
-Although the family was never poor, the place was seized, and put up for sale to satisfy creditors.
-Always secret in his financial dealings, he would not discuss his situation and the family was haunted by the idea that they might have to move to Jamaica.
+Although the family was never poor, the place was seized and sold to satisfy creditors.
+Always secretive in his financial dealings, he would not discuss his situation, and the family was haunted by the idea that they might have to move to Jamaica.

-Between 1833 and 1835, she was living with her family at Belle Vue in Sidmouth.
-The site has now been renamed Cedar Shade and redeveloped.
-A blue plaque at the entrance to the site attests to this.
-In 1838, some years after the sale of Hope End, the family settled at 50 Wimpole Street.
+From 1833 to 1835, she was living with her family at Belle Vue in Sidmouth.
+The site has been renamed Cedar Shade and redeveloped.
+A blue plaque at the entrance to the site attests to its previous existence.
+In 1838, some years after the sale of Hope End, the family settled at 50 Wimpole Street, Marylebone, London.